Code-Institute-Org/ucfd-example-project/README.md

 A live demo can be found [here](https://hschafer2017.github.io/HSCHAFER-Portfolio/).

 ## UX
 My goal in the design was to make it as easy as possible to access information on the site, while striving for a minimalist design.
-The greyscale color scheme was choosen to create a sleek and modern feel.
+The greyscale color scheme was chosen to create a sleek and modern feel.

-For employers, I wanted them to be able to quickly access work that I've done, via the skill cards in the 'Work' sections, while also being able to view my CV.
+For employers, I wanted to provide them with a brief overview of myself and my capabilites via a user friendly design.
+This way, they would be able to get a glimpse of who I am, my background, work I've done, and my skills, with the option to contact me if they choose.
+In the 'Work/Travail' section, I wanted them to be able to quickly access work that I've done, providing a short summary of the project and main technologies with a link to each GitHub Repository and live demo.
+A link to my LinkedIn profile, my GitHub, and a downloadable PDF version of my CV were also provided for their ease of access.

 ![Desktop Demo](https://raw.githubusercontent.com/hschafer2017/HSCHAFER-Portfolio/master/ResponsiveDesign.gif "Desktop Demo")